-Kathy had been brought up as a Catholic, I as an Episcopalian.
-Both of us had rejected our religions for similar reasons.
+We’d each rejected our religions for similar reasons.
 The irony of our attraction to the education offered at the orthodox Dominican College was not lost on us.
 In fact, looking back through the blurry lens of so many years, I suspect that this shared yearning for wisdom was the beginning of our return to the God we had walked away from.

 In an English class, we both took, Carl Sandburg’s only novel, Remembrance Rock was assigned.
 Kathy and I loved it.
 Mostly because of those four stumbling blocks to truth.
 I cried when she presented me with her graduation gift.
 She was a talented artist so gifted that the college wanted to send her to Florence to study.
 But she refused the scholarship.
 Afraid, I believe, that the carefully assembled walls of her unbelief would topple.